aburch/simutrans/readme.txt

 - Optional but recommended: libzstd (faster compression) libfreetype (TrueType font support) miniupnpc (for easy server setup)

 - MSVC: Copy install-building-libs-{architecture}.bat to the vcpkg folder and run it.
-- MSYS2: Run setup-mingw.sh to get the libraries and set up the environment.
+- MSYS2/Ubuntu/Debian: Run setup-development.sh to get the libraries and set up the environment.
 - Linux: Use https://pkgs.org/ to search for development libraries available in your package manager.
 - Mac: Install libraries via Homebrew: https://brew.sh/